 Should any person want to speak about a matter at a meeting and believe they need more than 5 minutes, they should submit a request to the Executive Director or Chairperson to place it on the agenda by 12:00 noon seven days prior to the meeting.

 Registration Qualification Hearings

-At the hearing, the commission may consider the following proof to establish residence including, but not limited to: income tax returns; real estate interests; mailing address; address on driver’s license; official papers and documents requiring the statement of residence address; automobile registration; checking and savings accounts; past voting record; membership in clubs and organizations; location of personal property; and the voter’s statement as to the intent to establish residency (7-5-230).
+At the hearing, the Board may consider the following proof to establish residence including, but not limited to: income tax returns; real estate interests; mailing address; address on driver’s license; official papers and documents requiring the statement of residence address; automobile registration; checking and savings accounts; past voting record; membership in clubs and organizations; location of personal property; and the voter’s statement as to the intent to establish residency (7-5-230).

 Provisional Ballot & Election Certification Hearings